SpongePowered/SpongeDocs/source/plugin/ray-tracing.rst

 Filters determine what blocks are accepted by the ``BlockRay``.
 To add a filter, use the ``BlockRayBuilder#stopFilter`` or ``BlockRayBuilder#skipFilter`` method, passing in one or many ``Predicate<BlockRayHit<E>>``\ s (where ``E`` extends ``Extent``).
-The ``BlockRayBuilder#stopFilter`` stops the ray cast when it hits a block that passes the given filter and the ``BlockRayBuilder#skipFilter`` skips all blocks that passes the filter.
+The ``BlockRayBuilder#stopFilter`` stops the ray cast when it hits a block that passes the given filter and the ``BlockRayBuilder#skipFilter`` skips all blocks that pass the filter.
 These filters can be chained together to create a complex ``BlockRay``.
 For convenience,``BlockRay`` contains the following methods for common filter use cases: